Duality and Stacking of Bosonic and Fermionic SPT Phases: Discussion

 Along the way, we have generated several smaller results which readers may find interesting independently of the main results.
-We have written explicit $\cG$-pin partition functions for fermionic SPT phases, in terms of which we have rederived the stacking rule of invertible fermionic phases and defined a nonsplit version of the Jordan-Wigner transformation; we have given a complete gauge-invariant characterization of degree two twisted cohomology classes in terms of bosonic partition functions on genus $n$ orientable and nonorientable surfaces; we have studied when twisted cohomology classes are of order two and have found examples where they are not.
+We have written explicit $\cG$-pin partition functions for fermionic SPT phases, in terms of which we have rederived the stacking rule of invertible fermionic phases and defined a nonsplit version of the Jordan-Wigner transformation; we have given a complete gauge-invariant characterization of degree two twisted cohomology classes in terms of bosonic partition functions on genus $n$ orientable and nonorientable surfaces; we have studied when twisted cohomology classes are of order two and have found examples where they are not; we have discovered dualities that act on the group of SPT phases but not by automorphisms.
 Many of these results are contained in the following appendices.